-Many lodging options are resorts that offer a more Westernized experience, however San Pedro town is colorful, with welcoming locals.
+San Pedro town is colorful, with welcoming locals.
+Meander through the streets, and the shops located beachside.
 It’s a wonderful opportunity to see how people live on the island.

 Belize Chocolate Company

 This adorably decorated business right on the shoreline provided amazingly delicious baked goods and homemade chocolates.
-They support recycling and sustainability for the island so is a great business to support.
+They focus their efforts on recycling and sustainability for the island so is a great business to support.

 Enjoy local nightlife